gonzaslucki/Tp_Final_Spotify/README.md

 ### Contributors
 This project was developed by:

-Gonzalo Slucki
+- Gonzalo Slucki
-Florian Reyes
+- Florian Reyes
-Nicolas Cantarovici
+- Nicolas Cantarovici
-Please feel free to reach out to us if you have any questions or suggestions regarding this project.